danilagundyrev/codesamples/readme.txt

 UNITY PROJECTILE PHYSICS FOLDER
 This folder contains a script which simulates a trajectory of a projectile according to the laws of physics.
 One of the methods calculates an initial velocity vector considering the physic forces such as air resistance force.Another method precomputes and returns a list of the trajectory points with a given timestep and an initial velocity vector.

+InAppPurchases FOLDER
+The implementation of in-app purchases for Oculus Quest 2.
+Includes a management script that handles API interactions with Oculus' in-app purchase system, along with a UI script that governs the on-screen behavior.

+META AVATARS FOLDER
+The implementation of the Meta Avatars SDK enables users to view themselves as their unique avatars within the game, enriching the multiplayer experience.

 KOTLIN FOLDER
 Inside this folder you can find a reduced version of a Repository connected with Local and Remote Databases developed for the personal android app (only a Profile and Profession objects represented there)